Services

 Records

-The Records Bureau personnel are responsible for data entry of all police reports into law enforcement databases, the maintenance of police files, and assisting the public.
+The Records Bureau personnel are responsible for entering all police reports into law enforcement databases, maintaining police files, and assisting the public.

-The Records Bureau is a vital function of the West Covina Police Department in providing service to the community at the public lobby counter and by telephone.
+The Records Bureau is a vital function of the West Covina Police Department, providing service to the community through the public lobby counter and by telephone.
 In addition to assisting the general public, Records Bureau personnel assist sworn personnel with report management and subpoena oversight.

 Neighborhood Watch

 National Neighborhood Watch was instituted nationally in 1972.
-Since 1972, the National Neighborhood Watch Program (housed within the National Sheriffs’ Association) has worked to unite law enforcement agencies, private organizations, and individual citizens in a nationwide effort to reduce crime and improve local communities.
-The success of the program has established Neighborhood Watch as the nation’s premier crime prevention and community mobilization program.
-Visible signs of the program are seen throughout America on street signs, window decals, community block parties, and service projects.
+Since 1972, the National Neighborhood Watch Program (within the National Sheriffs’ Association) has united law enforcement agencies, private organizations, and individual citizens in a nationwide effort to reduce crime and improve local communities.
+The program’s success has established Neighborhood Watch as the nation’s premier crime prevention and community mobilization program.
+Visible signs of the program appear across America on street signs, window decals, community block parties, and service projects.

 HOPE

-The mission of the HOPE Team is to provide an enhanced level of safety for our community and businesses by addressing criminal activity in our city parks and surrounding neighborhoods as well as addressing homelessness issues city-wide.
+The mission of the HOPE Team is to enhance safety for our community and businesses by addressing criminal activity in our city parks and surrounding neighborhoods, as well as homelessness issues citywide.
 Working in conjunction with our City’s Mental Evaluation Team (MET), Code Enforcement, Community Services, Public Works, and our patrol resources, the HOPE Team will be able to provide a more consistent response effort to assist the homeless population with available resources and enforce laws in our City parks and surrounding areas.
-The HOPE Team will also assist patrol with the handling of transient-related calls for service city-wide as well as monitoring locations throughout the City where homelessness issues are prevalent.
+The HOPE Team will also assist patrol in handling transient-related calls for service citywide and in monitoring locations throughout the City where homelessness is prevalent.

-We are extremely happy to have them as part of our team and help us continue to help our community.
+We are extremely happy to have them as part of our team and to help us continue serving our community.